Genome edited animal models for studying your gene of interest

 Gene-swap humanization technique.
 Ortholog gene is removed from animal (KO) to determine if defective phenotype is present.
 Ortholog is replaced with human coding sequence to create gene-humanized animal.
 Variants are installed in gene-humanized locus create Patient Avatars.
 Humanized animals in Patient Avatar format are phenotyped for activity defects.

-In this example, the human coding sequence of STXBP1 was able to restore function when inserted as gene replacement of the unc-18 locus.
+In this example, the human coding sequence of STXBP1 was able to restore function when inserted as whole-gene humanization of the unc-18 locus.
 Referenced against a set of known pathogenic and benign variants, we were able to detect pathogenicity in a set of VUS.

 Diagnostic curve for VUS assessment. (a) Transgene rescue demonstration by electrophysiology. (b) Transgene rescue demonstration by movement in liquid. (c) Deep phenotyping parameters for movement on solid surface comparis benign (green), pathogenic (red) and VUS (grey). d) diagnostic curve for pathogenicity assessment of VUS where values above harmonic mean indicate possible pathogenicity in the strain.